nilearn/nilearn/doc/decoding/searchlight.rst

 for classification (i.e. more voxels are included with larger spheres).

 .. note::

-    :class:`SearchLight` defines sphere radius in milimeters; the number of voxels included in the sphere will depend on the voxel size.
+    :class:`SearchLight` defines sphere radius in milimeters; the number of voxels included in the sphere will therefore depend on the voxel size.

     For reference, Kriegskorte et al. use a 4mm radius because it yielded the best detection performance in their simulation of 2mm isovoxel data.

 Visualization
 =============